Terms of service.

 (d) you suspend, threaten to suspend, cease or threaten to cease to carry on all or a substantial part of your business; or

-(e) your financial position deteriorates to such an extent that in our opinion your capability to adequately fulfil your obligations under the Contract has been placed in jeopardy.
+(e) your financial position deteriorates to such an extent that, in our opinion, your capability to adequately fulfil your obligations under the Contract has been placed in jeopardy.

-(b) Termination of the Contract will not affect your or our rights and remedies that have accrued as at termination.
+(d) termination of the Contract will not affect your or our rights and remedies that have accrued as at termination.

-12.3 Survival.
-Any provision of the Contract that expressly or by implication is intended to come into or continue in force on or after termination will remain in full force and effect.
+12.3 Any provision of the Contract that expressly or by implication is intended to come into or continue in force on or after termination will remain in full force and effect.

 13. Events outside our control

-13.2 If an Event Outside Our Control takes place that affects the performance of our obligations under the Contract:
+13.2 If an event outside our control takes place that affects the performance of our obligations under the Contract:

 (a) we will contact you as soon as reasonably possible to notify you; and